Artymediys/gitlab-group-migrator/README.md

 # GGM – GitLab Group Migrator
-An application for migrating groups between GitLab instances.
+An application for migrating group's projects between GitLab instances.
 Migration within a single instance is also supported.

 ## Prerequisites